valancej/documentation/_pro/quickstart/getting-started-part-three.md

 ### An Image Registry Account

 Now, you're also gonna need an image repo account.
-For this example, we're gonna go with Dockerhub but you could use Quay.io or your own self-hosted image repo.
+For this example, we're gonna go with Docker Hub but you could use Quay.io or your own self-hosted image repo.

 ## Let's Do A Push